Spider-Noir

-Spider-Noir is an upcoming American noir superhero television series developed by Oren Uziel for MGM+, based on Marvel Comics featuring the character Spider-Man Noir.
-The series follows an aging private investigator and superhero in an alternate universe of 1930s New York City who grapples with his past.
-Uziel served as co-showrunner with Steve Lightfoot.
-Produced by Sony Pictures Television in association with Lord Miller Productions, Pascal Pictures, and Amazon MGM Studios, it is intended to be part of Sony's Spider-Man Universe (SSU).
+Spider-Noir is an American superhero series developed by Oren Uziel for MGM+ and Prime Video.
+Based on Marvel Comics featuring the character Spider-Man Noir, the series follows an aging private investigator and superhero in 1930s New York City who grapples with his past.
+Uziel and Steve Lightfoot serve as the showrunners of the series, which is produced by Sony Pictures Television in association with Amazon MGM Studios.
+It is set in an alternate universe within the Sony's Spider-Man Universe (SSU) franchise.

-Nicolas Cage stars as Spider-Man Noir, after voicing a version of the character in Sony's animated film Spider-Man: Into the Spider-Verse (2018), with Lamorne Morris, Brendan Gleeson, Li Jun Li, Abraham Popoola, Jack Huston, and Karen Rodriguez also starring.
+Nicolas Cage stars as Ben Reilly / The Spider in his first lead role in a television series, with Lamorne Morris, Li Jun Li, Karen Rodriguez, Abraham Popoola, Jack Huston, and Brendan Gleeson also starring.
 The series was revealed to be in development in February 2023, with Uziel involved, and Lightfoot was hired that December.
-Cage's casting was confirmed in May 2024 when the series was ordered and titled Noir before it was retitled Spider-Noir that July.
-Filming took place in Los Angeles from August 2024 to March 2025, using black-and-white cameras to capture the series' film noir style.
+Cage's casting was confirmed in May 2024, when the series was ordered and titled Noir before it was retitled Spider-Noir that July.
+Filming took place in Los Angeles from August 2024 to March 2025.

-Spider-Noir is set to debut on MGM+ in 2026 and will consist of eight episodes.
+Spider-Noir was released in its entirety on May 25, 2026, on MGM+ in the United States, in color, and consists of eight episodes.
+The series was later released globally on Prime Video on May 27, in both black-and-white and color versions.
+It received positive reviews from critics, with Cage's performance receiving particular praise.
+The series received 11 Primetime Emmy Award nominations, winning five.
+In September 2026, the series was canceled after one season.

 Premise

-An aging, down on his luck private investigator grapples with his past life as the only superhero in 1930s New York City.
+Ben Reilly, an aging private investigator, grapples with his past life as the only superhero in 1930s New York City, the Spider.
+When an exceptional case comes his way, Ben must become the Spider once more.